leekevinyg/edison/README.md

 - **Rewind**
 Rewinds the current Netflix title by 10 seconds.
-Example: Just say "Rewind" when viewing a netflix title.
+Example: Just say "Rewind" when viewing a Netflix title.

 - **Skip**
 Fast forwards the Netflix title by 10 seconds.
-Example: Just say "Skip" when viewing a movie.
+Example: Just say "Skip" when viewing a Netflix title.

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.
 Improvements to this coming shortly.